(a non-profit collective promoting traditional & roots folk

 JUNO and Félix Award nominations, and the 2018 Opus Prize (from the Conseil des

 Arts et Lettres du Québec) for ‘best concert - traditional music.’
-Genticorum
+Genticorum had the honor and surprise to receive the 2020

-Rencontre Festival in Montreal.
+Aldor Prize at La Grande Rencontre Festival in Montreal.

 For Information call